helionicp/helion-dao/README.md

 ## Description

-This is a full implementation of the ICRC-1 fungible token standard for the Helion AIDAO.
+This is a full implementation of the ICRC-1 fungible token standard for the Helion AI DAO.

 ## Getting Started